 Alcohol and menopause: should you drink during menopause?

-This week is Alcohol Awareness Week so BeingEve explored the research to answer the question – should you drink alcohol when you are going through the menopause?
+As dry January is now underway for many women, BeingEve explored the research to answer the question – should you drink alcohol when you are going through the menopause?

 There are some studies which show that moderate alcohol consumption can be beneficial, particularly in terms of bone density, for women during mid-life (1).
 Equally there is plenty of evidence confirming what many women instinctively recognise, that alcohol can make menopausal symptoms worse (2).
 It’s one of those subjects where if you really want to find the benefits and be convinced that drinking alcohol is fine, you will.
 However, there is no doubt that alcohol is not recommended for menopausal women.